 If you are diabetic, pregnant, or a heavy smoker and drinker, surgery is not recommended as these conditions increase the risk of complications and affect your healing and recovery.

-How to Choose a Thigh Lift Surgeon?
+How to Choose a Thigh Lift Surgeon in Ohio?

 The success of your thigh lift relies on your plastic surgeon’s skill in performing the surgery.
 It is important to check the qualifications of the surgeon you are consulting with; including his/her training and experience.